 The library is at the heart of the Virginia Wesleyan campus.
-Located centrally-only a minute's walk from classrooms, residence halls, fitness and dining facilities- it provides the highest quality resources and services to meet the research and information needs of students, faculty, and staff.
+Located centrally-only a short walk from classrooms, residence halls, fitness and dining facilities-it provides the highest quality resources and services to meet the research and information needs of students, faculty, and staff.
 The library boasts over 400,000 books and eBooks, movies, a 3-D printer and other media and resources.
 Virginia Wesleyan students and faculty can access online scholarly journals and electronic books through the library's website from both on and off campus.

 In partnering with classroom faculty, librarians are innovative and active participants in course and assignment design.
 Librarians are available to help students navigate the complexities of research and friendly staff assist students with using the library and its services.
+Students can get assistance in person in the library or via phone, email, or virtual appointment.

-Research librarians and library staff provide assistance by phone, text, chat, email, or in person.
-The library provides a place for studying, reading, relaxing, attending workshops, and meeting classmates for group work as well as a virtual space that provides 24/7 access to web-based resources and services to enhance teaching and learning for the campus community including online students.
+The library provides a place for studying, reading, relaxing, attending workshops, and meeting classmates for group work as well as providing a virtual space that provides 24/7 access to web-based resources and services to enhance teaching and learning for the campus community including online students.